nxrighthere/EnkiTasks-CSharp/README.md

 ##### Methods
 `TaskScheduler.Dispose()` destroys the task scheduler instance and frees allocated memory.

 `TaskScheduler.CreateTask(IntPtr taskFunction)` creates a task that can be reused to get allocation occurring on startup.
-A pointer to the task function can be obtained using `TaskExecuteRange.GetPointer()` function.
 Returns a managed pointer to the task.

 `TaskScheduler.DeleteTask(IntPtr task)` deletes a task and frees allocated memory.